-In the event that the Book-Entry-Only System has been discontinued, and any Bond is mutilated, destroyed, stolen, lost or wrongfully taken, a new Bond of like kind and principal amount as the Bond so mutilated, destroyed, stolen, lost or wrongfully taken will be issued.
-In the case of a mutilated Bond, such new Bond will be delivered only upon presentation and surrender of such mutilated Bond.
-In the case of any Bond issued in lieu of and in substitution for a Bond which has been destroyed, stolen, lost or wrongfully taken, such new Bond will be delivered only (a) upon filing with the Paying/Agent Registrar evidence satisfactory to establish to the Paying/Agent Registrar that such Bond has been destroyed, stolen, lost or wrongfully taken and proof of the ownership thereof, and (b) upon furnishing the District and the Paying Agent/Registrar with such security or indemnity as may be required to save them harmless; (c) upon paying such expenses the Paying Agent/Registrar may incur in connection therewith; and (d) complying with other reasonable requirements imposed by the District and the Paying Agent.
+If any Bond is mutilated, destroyed, stolen or lost, a new Bond in the same principal amount as the Bond so mutilated, destroyed, stolen or lost will be issued.
+In the case of a mutilated Bond, such new Bond will be delivered only upon surrender and cancellation of such mutilated Bond.
+In the case of any Bond issued in lieu of and substitution for a Bond which has been destroyed, stolen or lost, such new Bond will be delivered only (a) upon filing with the District and the Paying Agent/Registrar a certificate to the effect that such Bond has been destroyed, stolen or lost and proof of the ownership thereof, and (b) upon furnishing the District and the Paying Agent/Registrar with indemnity satisfactory to them.
+The person requesting the authentication and delivery of a new Bond must pay such expenses as the Paying Agent/Registrar may incur in connection therewith.